RosareMililani/Mililani-Rosare-Portfolio/README.md

 - I am named after a town in O'ahu.
 - I have been swimming since I was 5, and competitively since 7.
 - I like sketching and drawing characters in my free time.
-- I enjoy doing research and creating interactive experiences!
+- My favorite Disney characters are Chip & Dale.
+- I like collecting stationary items.

 <br />